terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

 * Discussion sessions will be 20 minutes
 * Facilitator may start with an optional 5 minute presentation to start the conversation
 * Some discussion topics are questions from attendees about DSpace

++++

+### A/V Details

+* The conference room has a computer, projector, and internet connection
+* If possible, please share your presentation files with Terry for use on the conference computer
+* If you would like to use your own laptop, HDMI and VGA inputs are available